amomen9/PostgreSQL/pgpool/Part III pgPool scripts.md

 This file is executed in the event that the VIP is changed from one node to another.
 In such event, the IP must be removed from the old replica and assigned to the interface of the new replica which is to host the virtual IP.
 This script is executed on the new host to remove VIP from the other nodes using ssh command.

+* Change the variable DEVICE value to your interface name.

 <details>
 <summary>(click to expand) escalation.sh </summary>